ARLJohnston/OpenGL-Starter/README.md

 Note: the example program expects 32 textures (names tex(number).png) to be in assets/textures.
 If run without these textures they will all appear as black quads.

 # CMake:
-- Gets GLFW3 from computer, if it isn't found it is downloaded from the git repository
+- Gets GLFW3 from computer, if it isn't found it is downloaded from the git repository and notifies the user
 - GLAD is compiled from source (this is downloaded upon cloning the project)
 - stb_image is copied from source (dated 12/04/2022)